digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 This corresponds to `\{+, (N,I_k) \rightarrow p_{2}\}^{\tilde{s}_{k}}
 \{-, (N,I_k) \rightarrow p_{1}\}^{\tilde{s}_{k}}`

-Scenario: *I can setup my local committer and my local participant and subsequently connect to a remote committer.*
+Scenario: *I can set up my local committer and my local participant and subsequently connect to a remote committer.*

 Either locally create an identity key and get it vetted by the committer.
 Or